SudhiHebbar/prompt-library/commands/create-presentation.md

 1. **Create content structure**
    - What: Set up TOON structure for all slides
-   - How: Use slide breakdown from content-scope.md, create entry for each slide
+   - How: Use slide breakdown from in-memory content scope, create entry for each slide
    - Output: TOON skeleton with slide numbers and placeholders

 2. **Generate content for each slide**
    - What: Write specific content for every slide
    - How: For each slide:
-     * Reference research-summary.md for facts, statistics, examples
+     * Reference in-memory research summary for facts, statistics, examples
      * Write clear, concise text appropriate for slides (not paragraphs)
      * Use bullet points for lists (3-5 bullets per slide maximum)
      * Include specific data points and numbers where relevant